zaiisao/Documentation/en/Video/join_communication_mac.md

 title: Join a Channel
 description:
 platform: macOS
-updatedAt: Fri Nov 09 2018 15:13:20 GMT+0000 (UTC)
+updatedAt: Fri Nov 09 2018 15:13:24 GMT+0000 (UTC)
 ---
 # Join a Channel
-Set the channel profile before the App joins a channel.
+You need to set the channel profile before the app joins a channel.

-## Set the channel profile as communication
+## Set the channel profile as Communication
 After initializing AgoraRtcEngine, call the `setChannelProfile` method to set the channel profile.
 AgoraRtcEngine applies optimization according to the channel profile.

 In the `setChannelProfile` method, set the channel profile as Communication.
 This profile applies to voice or video calls such as one-to-one or group calls, where all users in the channel can talk freely.
 The Communication profile the default setting.